- Oops!Something went wrong.Please try again later.

-California Pizza Kitchen filed for Chapter 11 bankruptcy protection on Wednesday.
+California Pizza Kitchen filed for Chapter 11 bankruptcy protection in late July.
 The mostly sit-down pizza outfit with some 200 locations has been crippled by the pandemic, noting in its bankruptcy filing sales were down about 40% year-over-year in the last week of June.

-The company will look to cut $230 million in debt via its trip through the courts.
+The company planned to cut $230 million in debt via its trip through the courts.

 Credit rating agency Fitch has warned more bankruptcies in the restaurant space wait in the wings.